Royal court: Caliphate courts

-All four major Caliphates had sophisticated courts; this enabled Cordoba, Cairo and Baghdad (the respective seats of the Omayyad, the Fatimid and the Abbasid) to become the largest, most culturally developed cities of their time.
-This drew talented people from all walks of life—such as musicians, singers, poets and scientists—to seek employment under the patronage of elite bureaucrats, emirs and Sultans at court.
-The other Caliphate was the Ottoman, which employed its court's culture to stabilize an empire inhabited by huge non-Islamic populations spanning three continents.
+All four major Caliphates had sophisticated courts; this enabled Cordoba, Cairo and Baghdad (the respective seats of the Umayyads, the Fatimids, and the Abbasids) to become the largest, most culturally developed cities of their time.
+This drew talented people from all walks of life—such as musicians, singers, poets, and scientists—to seek employment under the patronage of elite bureaucrats, emirs, and sultans at court.
+The other Caliphate was the Ottoman Empire, which employed its court's culture to stabilize an empire inhabited by huge non-Islamic populations spanning three continents.
 Everything from Algeria to the Balkans to Yemen was controlled by the court in Istanbul.

 The royal courts in the Islamic world were mostly run by rulers, but there were the exceptions of important elite families such as Barmakids and Nizams who established their own minor courts, enabling them to encourage arts and improve the empire even if the ruling king was useless.